I’ve been maintaining several blogs for about 10 years, and I’ve come up with a few practices that I use to guide how I keep these going.

 No database or PHP to worry about, nothing to keep on top of except your HTTP server.
 Whole classes of vulnerabilities simply don’t exist when it’s just static pages.

 Moving to a new provider is only a matter of updating your deployment script.
 This came in handy when I decided to leave GoDaddy many years ago because of their SOPA support.

 I started using Pelican when I was heavy into Python work, so it was a low-barrier way to jump into static sites.
-I’ve also used Octopress and Middleman since I started, but over time I’ve standardized on Pelican out of simplicity (ie I can copy configurations from one site to another).
+I’ve also used Octopress and Middleman, but over time I standardized on Pelican out of simplicity (ie I can copy configurations from one site to another).

-I use virtualenv to make building the deployment environment easier, and use Fabric for doing the deployment itself (which is essentially a pelican run followed by rsync).
+I used virtualenv to make building the deployment environment easier, and Fabric for doing the deployment itself (which is essentially was a pelican run followed by rsync).
 This keeps the whole process to something simple that I can run on a cruddy little netbook with a crappy network connection.